far1dghaderi/focus-time/README.md

 # focus-time
-a chrome extension to help users to be more productive
+a chrome extension to help users to be more productive by blocking Websites that may waste your time